TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 ```

 ### Plant Registry
-Multiple profiles can be indexed in `plant_registry.json` so automations can discover them easily.
-Example:
+Multiple profiles can be indexed in `./data/local/plants/plant_registry.json` alongside other plant datasets so automations can discover them easily.
 ```json
 {
   "citrus_backyard_spring2025": {